-In a victory for ICBA, Congress passed S. 2155 in 2018 which ensures that reciprocal deposits of an insured depository institution are not considered to be funds obtained by or through a deposit broker under the Federal Deposit Insurance Act.
+In a victory for ICBA, Congress passed S. 2155 in 2018 which ensures that reciprocal deposits of an insured depository institution are not considered to be “brokered deposits,” or funds obtained by or through a deposit broker under the Federal Deposit Insurance Act.
 This legislation will allow reciprocal deposits to serve as a stable source of funding for community banks.
 Because reciprocal deposits have been wrongly classified as brokered deposits, it has been difficult for community banks to utilize them to their full potential.
 This new law supports local depositors while ensuring stable funding for community lending.

 ICBA commends the FDIC for substantially mitigating the impact of SBA PPP lending on FDIC insurance assessments.
 For instance, nearly every ratio that determines a small bank’s assessment rate excludes PPP loans because of the FDIC’s recent rule changes.
 These ratios include: the net income before taxes to total assets ratio, the nonperforming loans and leases to gross assets ratio, the other real estate owned to gross assets ratio, the brokered deposit ratio, the one-year asset growth measure, and the loan mix index (LMI).
 Furthermore, the assessment base used to determine assessments excludes PPP loans.